opensciencegrid/osg-pki-tools/README.txt

 * osg-gridadmin-cert-request: This script is used to request approve, issue and retrieve certificate requests in bulks of 50 certificates at a time.

+* osg-user-cert-renew : This script is used to renew user certificate.

+* osg-user-cert-revoke : This script is required to revoke user certificate.

+* osg-cert-revoke : This script is used to revoke host certificate(s).